brevzin/cpp_proposals/2670_constexpr_allocation/constexpr-allocation.md

 In [@P2670R0], I had argued that that `std::mark_immutable_if_constexpr(p)` was a better approach than `T propconst*` (the qualifier) on the basis of the complexity of the latter and the ultimately limited use of the former.
 But with the introduction of the `propconst T*` (the specifier) idea, I think it might be the right one: it's a sound solution to the problem, that is still limited in scope as far as language and library creep is concerned, while also being easier to explain and understand: we need to ensure that this const object's allocation only has const access, and we need to propagate const to ensure that is the case.
 I think that's more straightforward to understand than `std::mark_immutable_if_constexpr` and, importantly, it's also safer: the facility can ensure correctness.

-Thus, I'm proposing that the right approach to solving the non-transient constexpr allocation problem is modify [@P1974R0] by changing `propconst` from a type qualifier to a storage class specifier, whose effect is to add `const` at all but the inner-most level of pointer/reference-ness.
+Thus, I'm proposing that the right approach to solving the non-transient constexpr allocation problem is modify [@P1974R0] by changing `propconst` from a type qualifier to a storage class specifier, with two forms: `propconst` and `propconst(N)`.
+The former adds `const` at every layer of pointer/reference-ness, while the latter adds `const` only at the _outer_ `N` layers.
 But otherwise, with the same requirements on when non-transient allocation is allowed to persist.